Clauses are large grammatical units composed of many parts of speech. They always contain a subject and a verb, as well as any number of modifiers.

 As you’ll read below, the opposite is true of subordinating conjunctions.

 A dependent clause cannot be a complete sentence by itself.
-That’s because it always starts with a subordinating conjunction or a relative pronoun:
+That’s because it starts with a word that connects to a main clause.
+Often the word is a subordinating conjunction or a relative pronoun:

 Subordinating conjunction: when, while, although, because, since, etc.